Proto:The Legend of Zelda: Ocarina of Time Master Quest

 Coins don't normally appear in the Zelda universe, and this one even comes in four possible colors that match that of Rupees: green, blue, red, and gold/huge Rupees are covered.
 Perhaps a placeholder graphic?

-Huge trees somewhat resembling those found in the forest at the beginning of Majora's Mask, but these are different and much less pretty.
-Use the GameShark code 81241CF2 83F0 + 81241CFA 0000 (Debug ROM) at Hyrule Castle.
+Huge trees that somewhat resemble those found in the forest at the beginning of Majora's Mask, though their model is different.
+To see them, use the GameShark code 81241CF2 83F0 81241CFA 0000 (Debug ROM) at Hyrule Castle.
+Similar trees can be seen in Kakariko Village in prerelease footage.

 It is advised that you use Controller 2 to freeze the screen, because these little birds fall into the floor and into the infinite void, and it becomes difficult to find them.